 In October the vent gas scrubber connected to tank 610 at the Bhopal plant begins to malfunction.
 The caustic flow indicator on the scrubber is also malfunctioning, making it difficult to verify whether the unit is operating or not.

 Also in October the flare tower goes out of service when a section of corroded pipe leading to it is removed.
 On the night of the disaster the pipe has still not been replaced.

 In the middle of October the MIC production unit is temporarily shut down because a large amount of the chemical is already in storage in tanks 610 and 611.

 On 26 November the position of second shift maintenance supervisor for the MIC unit is abolished.

-The incident: In the hours before midnight on 2 December 1984 water enters MIC storage tank 610.
+In the hours before midnight on 2 December 1984 water enters MIC storage tank 610.
 A runaway reaction occurs that releases tonnes of toxic, white, MIC gas.

 According to UCC, staff at the plant do not realise the magnitude of the gas leak until shortly after midnight on 3 December.

 Attempts to control the leak fail due to either the breakdown of safety systems or because the systems are overwhelmed by the amount of the gas released.
 Tank 610 cannot be cooled and the reaction slowed because the tank's refrigeration system has been taken out of commission as a cost-cutting measure.